 - The Bandstand – the original Lion Foundry model No.23 Bandstand is back, fully restored to its original glorious beauty.

-- The new café – it is hoped that the café will open to the public in the new year.
+- The new café – it is hoped that the café will open to the public in May 2019.

 - The redeveloped Rose Gardens with their new pergolas, restored sundial, seats and wealth of new roses and other complimentary planting, The Friends of Saughton Park’s new Scottish Physic Garden, The Caley’s Demonstration Garden, The Bandstand Garden with its lawns and prairie planting and the Royal Promenade which was created for the 1908 Scottish National Exhibition is now one of the largest and most spectacular herbaceous borders in the City.